Malta cost of living 2026: real monthly budgets by neighbourhood

 Cook Mediterranean at home 80% of the time

-Maltese bread, seasonal veg, local cheese, olive oil, and pasta are incredibly cheap.
+Maltese bread, seasonal veg, local cheese, olive oil and pasta are incredibly cheap.

 Take advantage of lunch specials

-Many restaurants offer business lunch for €8–€15, far cheaper than dinner.
+Many restaurants offer a business lunch for €8–15, far cheaper than dinner.

 Use Bolt, not traditional white taxis